Every AI ends with a disclaimer

 • SDVOSB certified for defense and government set-aside contracting

 What's not built: self-hosted deployment, MCP registry publication.
-What is: pricing is locked, 14-day Workspace trial is live, pay-as-you-go Infrastructure access is available.
+What is: pricing is locked, 14-day Workspace trial is live, pay-as-you-go Infrastructure access is available, and verifiable human-oversight receipts with public, account-free verification are live.
 We're early.
 The substrate is real.

 The category

-Regulated industries already have audit requirements that probabilistic-everywhere AI can't meet — SR 11-7 in finance, HIPAA in healthcare, IL4/IL5 in defense, the EU AI Act broadly.
-Public failures of ungoverned AI in regulated production are visible across industries.
-Adjacent solutions tell you what happened or test capability — they don't govern what's permitted to happen.
+The cost of an unchecked AI mistake is highest where being wrong is expensive — SR 11-7 in finance, HIPAA in healthcare, IL4/IL5 in defense, the EU AI Act broadly.
+Those industries already require audits that probabilistic-everywhere AI can't satisfy, and public failures of unchecked AI in production are visible across all of them.
+Adjacent tools tell you what happened or test whether the model can get it right — they don't check the answer in front of you or prove it.

-The deterministic-by-default position is open.
-Whoever ships the first credible substrate that wins a regulated buyer cohort defines the language the category uses.
+The position — AI that checks its own work and proves it — is open.
+Whoever ships the first credible version that wins a real buyer cohort defines the language the category uses.

 Go deeper